CultureClub X · S06 E03

 Head of People, Doist

-Why leaders stall on AI reskilling — and how to unblock them
+Why leaders stall on AI reskilling, and how to unblock them

-One of the most underexplored barriers to reskilling is not employee resistance — it is leadership avoidance.
+One of the most underexplored barriers to reskilling is not employee resistance, it is leadership avoidance.
 Many leaders feel the pressure to show up with a complete, confident picture of what AI transformation means for their team, even when they genuinely don't know the answer.
-That pressure to appear certain makes them less likely to involve their people in the redesign, which is precisely the move that would unlock the most buy-in.

 The leaders who are creating the most durable change are the ones who frame the question openly: "If we had to reimagine this 55-step process with AI, what would you build?"
 Handing that question to the person doing the work changes everything.
 The moment you involve the person, the buy-in transforms.